Yusof Ishak: Second term (1964–1965)

-President of Singapore (1965–1970)
+Presidency (1965–1970)

-Continued presidential term (1965–1967)
+Continued term (1965–1967)

 On 9 August 1965, following conflicts between Malaysia and Singapore such as the 1964 race riots, Singapore was expelled from Malaysia and became an independent nation.
 Yusof officially started his presidency on 9 August 1965, but was known as the Yang di-Pertuan Negara until December 1965, when the Constitution (Amended) Bill was passed in parliament, which "[allowed] the present Yang di-Pertuan Negara, [Yusof], to become the first president, as if he had been duly elected."
-(Note: The Constitution (Amendment) Bill allowed for a transition from his role as Yang di-Pertuan Negara to President of Singapore.)
-After the recent split from Malaysia, Yusof continued to express his belief of a multi-racial society, commonly referencing it in his speeches.
+(Note: The Constitution (Amendment) Bill allowed for a transition from his role as Yang di-Pertuan Negara to president of Singapore.
+It considered his presidential term to have begun on 4 December 1963.)
+His role as president was similar during his time as Yang di-Pertuan Negara, but he held the authority to appoint cabinet ministers on the advice of the prime minister.
+After the split from Malaysia, Yusof continued to express his belief of a multi-racial society, commonly referencing it in his speeches.
 In 1966, he gave a New Year's speech addressing the separation:Separation cannot deny us the right or deprive us [of] the power to demonstrate the correctness of our ideas within Singapore.
-I believe that we have a special responsibility to demonstrate the essential validity of our ideas because these ideas are relevant to the problems of not just Singapore but those of all multi-racial societies which want to give a better life to its people.In July 1965, he was appointed for a five-year term as Chancellor of the National University of Singapore, succeeding Lee Kong Chian.
-Yusof's first public appearance as Chancellor was at the university's Medical Faculty that the following month, where he praised the development of medicine in Singapore.
+I believe that we have a special responsibility to demonstrate the essential validity of our ideas because these ideas are relevant to the problems of not just Singapore but those of all multi-racial societies which want to give a better life to its people.In July 1965, he was appointed for a five-year term as chancellor of the National University of Singapore, succeeding Lee Kong Chian.
+Yusof's first public appearance as chancellor was at the university's medical faculty that the following month, where he praised the development of medicine in Singapore.
 He delivered a speech at the opening of the first Parliament of Singapore in December, which the Barisan Sosialis had boycotted.
-In April 1966, he gave out his first President's Scholarships after Singapore's independence, being previously known as the Yang di-Pertuan Negara Scholarships.
+In April 1966, he gave out the first President's Scholarships after Singapore's independence, being previously known as the Yang di-Pertuan Negara Scholarships.
 During a 1966 Telok Blangah visit, he acknowledged the multi-racial harmony of the constituency between the Malays and other races.
 In his tour to Punggol that same year, he stated that he was "deeply impressed by the spirit of goodwill, harmony, and tolerance amongst all our people."
 He also watched a dragon dance and met with Arabic musicians.